anthonyrabiaza/Boomi/kubernetes/README.md

-**Some scripts which might be helpfull running Boomi in a Container Orchestration Platform**
+**Some scripts which might be helpful running Boomi in a Container Orchestration Platform**

 Just run the following command the root folder of your shared directory: